Lean0mar/RickAndMortyApp/README.md

 <h1 align="center">Rick & Morty Project! 👋</h1>
-This is a project integrating the Rick & Morty API to display information about the characters
+This is a project integrating the Rick & Morty API to display information about the characters.

 <h2 align="left">📄 Features</h2>

 - Browse characters
 - Search for specific characters
-- See details about each character, including their image, species, status and more
+- See details about each character, including their image, species, status and more.

 <h2 align="left">💻 Technologies</h2>

 This project was built using:

-- React
+- React.
-- React Router
+- React Router.
-- React Router Dom
+- React Router Dom.
-- React Dom
+- React Dom.
-- React Redux
+- React Redux.
-- Redux
+- Redux.
-- Redux Thunk
+- Redux Thunk.
-- Axios
+- Axios.
-- Morgan
+- Morgan.
-- Nodemon
+- Nodemon.
-- Dotenv
+- Dotenv.
-- Cors
+- Cors.

 <h2 align="left">🌐 API Reference</h2>